SpaceVim/SpaceVim/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/SpaceVim/SpaceVim.svg)](http://isitmaintained.com/project/SpaceVim/SpaceVim "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/SpaceVim/SpaceVim.svg)](http://isitmaintained.com/project/SpaceVim/SpaceVim "Percentage of issues still open")

-SpaceVim is a community-driven vim distribution that supports vim and Neovim.
-SpaceVim manages collections of plugins in layers.
-Layers make it easy for you, the user, to enable a new language or feature by grouping all the related plugins together.
+SpaceVim is a distribution of the vim editor that's inspired by spacemacs.
+It manages collections of plugins in layers, which help collect related packages together to provide features.
+For example, the python layer collects deoplete.nvim, neomake and jedi-vim together to provides autocompletion, syntax checking, and documentation lookup.
+This approach helps keep configuration organized and reduces overhead for the user by keeping them from having to think about what packages to install.

 Please star the project on github - it is a great way to show your appreciation while providing us motivation to continue working on this project.
 The extra visibility for the project doesn't hurt either!